websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/producing-apis-with-rest-builder/implementing-a-new-api-with-rest-builder.md

 ## Add Your Implementation Logic

 The last step is to define the logic for each API you have defined.
-Within your `impl` module, find the Java resource class where your implementation goes, based on the schema name you defined in `rest-openapi.yaml` (in this example, `ProductResourceImpl.java`).
+Within your `impl` module, find the Java resource class where your implementation goes, based on the schema name you defined in `rest-openapi.yaml` (in this example, `FooResourceImpl.java` and `BarResourceImpl.java`).

 ```tip::
    The location of the class for your implementation depends on the value you defined for ``apiPackagePath`` in your ``rest-config.yaml`` file.
 Follow that path and then navigate into ``internal/resource/<version>/`` within it.
 If you used the same path as this example, then the file is located within ``src/main/java/com/acme/r3b2/product/catalog/internal/resource/v1_0/``.